Josef-Friedrich/check_unattended_upgrades/README.rst

       - last_ago
            Time interval in seconds for last unattended-upgrades execution.
       - warning
-           Interval in seconds.
+           Interval of time units defined in '--format'.
       - critical
-           Interval in seconds.
+           Interval of time units defined in '--format'.

     About file system permissions:
        The user which executes this plugin must have read permissions to this